bloominstituteoftechnology/node-api3-guided/README.md

 Guided project for **Web API III** module.

-In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and learn tu use and create `Express Middleware`.
+In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and learn to use and create `Express Middleware`.

 ## Prerequisites